davepinch/pinchy.cc/content/topics/discworld/discworld/discworld.md

 ---
 title: "Discworld"
-"LISTEN TO NEW MUSIC": Soul Music
+LISTEN TO NEW MUSIC: Soul Music world of: Terry Pratchett
-tags:
-  - Terry Pratchett
 ---